-Nursing home neglect and abuse goes beyond physical actions.
-It can take many forms, including mental, financial and emotional abuse.
+Nursing home neglect and abuse go beyond physical actions.
+It can take many forms, including mental, financial, and emotional abuse.
 If you or your loved one is concerned about the care provided at a nursing home facility, contact a North Carolina lawyer at O’Malley Tunstall PLLC right away.
-It is critical to follow-up if something doesn’t seem right.
+It is critical to follow up if something doesn’t seem right.

 - Withdrawal from social activities

 - Agitation or distress

 Residents of nursing homes and assisted living home aren’t the only ones who may not act as they should.
 You may see red flags with the staff as well.
 They may not allow you or your loved one to be left alone with others, or they put off questions you have.

 Can the spread of contagious illnesses be a sign of nursing home neglect?

 There is much debate about the facilities’ roles in the protection of residents from contracting contagious diseases.
 While the spread may not be willful, facilities may still be held responsible for their actions or their failure to take certain actions.
 Facilities have a responsibility to protect their residents from harm and to take actions that help ensure the residents’ safety.

 Proactive measures to prevent the spread of illnesses in nursing homes include, but are not limited to:

 - Ensuring staff do not work while they are experiencing symptoms

 - Canceling events, group activities, or dining in common spaces